PoCInnovation/Underflow/README.md

 # Introduction

 There are two types of traffic lights.
 Influencers and Followers.
-Influencers are the traffic lights that train and followers are trafic lights symmetrical to their influencers.
+Influencers are traffic lights that train and followers are trafic lights symmetrical to their influencers.
 A follower will take the opposite action of an influencer.
 This allows the case managed two traffic lights that do not have to be green at the same time

 When we create an influencer we can assign him a follower and this follower will take the opposite actions of this influencer.